bachmeil/betterr/README.md

 # Recent changes

+March 6, 2024: I added prng.d, which is a port of a parallel RNG written in Java by Pierre L'Ecuyer. gslheaders.c is the C header code needed to call the GSL functions that generate draws from different distributions. testgslprng.d is an example that shows how to use it.

+This was one of the few remaining optimization opportunities for betterr.
+Although the previous options covered most cases, there was still some overhead, and a random number generator is something that gets called many times in the course of a simulation (even a small simulation).
+With this, you can generate draws sequentially (giving high speed in one process) or parallel (somewhat slower but simultaneously across many processes at once).
+The GSL is heavily used, well-tested project written in C. This should eliminate any concerns about the speed of betterr for RNG.

+Another change is to add function dqrls, which is the Fortran function that R uses for `lm`.
+You can directly call that function from your D code.

 Jan 20, 2024: Mir was a very large dependency that was most of the size of the project.
 Even after stripping out the Mir modules that weren't needed, it was still 2.7 MB of D source files.
 That might not seem like a lot, but my standard usage involves copying all of the dependency files into the project directory and compiling with `ldmd -i`.
 Beyond the obvious convenience and stability benefits, copying the dependencies into the project facilitates reproducibility, which is critical for academic research.

 Adding more than 3 MB of files before you've done anything was too much for me.
 The Mir functions weren't even playing a big role.
 There were a few functions in baser.d that called into Mir to provide fast versions of mean, median, and a couple other things.
 Those few functions were responsible for more than 90% of the size of betterr. dstats and Phobos provided equivalent functionality.
 After stripping dstats down as much as possible, the dependency was a single 20.5k file.
 Rather than MB, the total size of the dependency is now about 200k.
 Mir will be removed completely from this repo in the future.
-You can add Mir manually to your project if you wish.
+You can still add Mir manually to your project if you wish.

 A source of friction was the manual setup I had been using.
 I added an installation script.
 I run `rdmd install.d dirname` to install betterr and create a Makefile in directory dirname.